DaryoushShah/bad-investment-advice/README.md

 | **Name** | **Description** |
 |----------|-----------------|
-NUMBER | generates a random number in the range of [0, 100,000]
+NUMBER | Generates a random number in the range of [0, 100,000]